software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > Generate a Swagger documentation for the project as described above.
 For each REST controller method add a proper summary and description using the `@Operation` annotation.
 Also add the `@ApiResponses` annotation with an `@ApiResponse` annotation for each success and error response.
 Group the endpoints based on the endpoint's collection name using the `@Tag` annotation.
 >
 > Test all the REST API endpoints you have implemented by opening the endpoint's documentation and clicking the "Try it out" button.
 Remember to also test that the error responses work properly.
 For example send a request to the endpoint wich returns the questions of a quiz with an id path parameter value of a non-existing quiz.
-Add a link to the Swagger documentation (at <http://localhost:8080/swagger-ui/index.html>) under a "REST API" subheading in the `README.md` file.
+Add a link to the Swagger documentation deployed to the production environment in Rahti (link format is <https://nameofyourrahtiapp.2.rahtiapp.fi/swagger-ui/index.html>) under a "REST API" subheading in the `README.md` file.

 ## Communication between frontend and backend